7 IT skills employers are looking for right now

 With some form of remote working practice looking set to continue for the foreseeable future as we enter a new working era, professionals in possession of the following IT skills will be best placed to secure a perm or contractor role in the coming months:

-Unsurprisingly, with the mass transition to home working within the last couple of months, cloud and infrastructure skills have been hugely in demand – particularly within cloud based services such as AWS, Azure and Google Cloud, as companies sought to move their workforce to a remote working model at pace.
+Unsurprisingly, with the mass transition to home working within the last couple of months, skills in terms of cloud and infrastructure, cloud database – particularly within cloud based services such as AWS, Azure and Google Cloud – and cloud software – like Dynamics 365, SharePoint and Salesforce - have been hugely in demand, as companies sought to move their workforce to a remote working model at pace.

 The use of cloud systems will still remain prevalent as the lockdown eases and we begin to move towards more of a ‘hybrid’ way of working.